 Animals currently available can be found on our “Find a Pet” link HERE.

 At any time, we have many more animals at the Centre going through assessments in preparation for new homes.
-We encourage you to complete a general form for that species even if there is no specific animal currently shown which matches your needs as we do check through stored forms before listing our animals onto the website.
+We encourage you to complete a form even if there is no specific animal currently shown which matches your needs, so we have all your information on our system.
+When we have new animals available for adoption, we do check through stored applications for potential home matches before listing our them on the website.

 Start the Adoption Process